ibrhmky/ai-content-generator-marketing/readme.txt

 == Description ==

 AI Content Generator Marketing is a cutting-edge AI-powered chat assistant for your WordPress website, revolutionizing the way you interact with your users.
-Leveraging the advanced capabilities of OpenAI's GPT-3 technology, this plugin transforms your website into an interactive hub where users can engage in meaningful conversations, receive instant responses, and access relevant information.
+Leveraging the advanced capabilities of 3rd party services and rely on OpenAI's ([privacy policy](https://openai.com/policies/privacy-policy) and [terms of use](https://openai.com/policies/terms-of-use)) LLM's via API url [https://api.openai.com/v1/chat/completions](https://api.openai.com/v1/chat/completions), this plugin transforms your website into an interactive hub where users can engage in meaningful conversations, receive instant responses, and access relevant information.

 = Key Features =